ltracegeo/deep-mineralogical-segmentation/README.md

 # Deep Mineralogical Segmentation

+This repository provides source code related to the submission of the work **Deep mineralogical segmentation of thin section images based on QEMSCAN maps** to [Computers & Geosciences](https://www.sciencedirect.com/journal/computers-and-geosciences).

 Repository dedicated to the segmentation of mineral phases in carbonate thin section rocks.
 The proposed Computer Vision method aims at mimicking the chemical method [*QEMSCAN* (*Quantitative  Evaluation  of  Minerals by  Scanning  Electron  Microscopy*)](https://www.researchgate.net/publication/258461582_QEMSCAN_Quantitative_Evaluation_of_Minerals_by_Scanning_Electron_Microscopy_capability_and_application_to_fracture_characterization_in_geothermal_systems), which maps as image the location of the pores and different minerals present in the thin section.
 The current work was developed to be able to differentiate between 6 classes of mineral phases: **Calcite (0 to 1% MgO), Dolomite, Mg-Clayminerals, Pores, Quartz and Others**

 The repository offers: